bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 User results
 ------------

 * Currently all user results will be saved in the database.
-There is a session-token, but it would be a nice feature to use only that one instead the database.
+There is a session-token (not in the Ajax-version), but it would be a nice feature to use only that one instead the database.

 * User results can be deleted automatically.
 There is a task which can delete old user/quiz-taker results.
 You find the task in the Scheduler.